Zero Trust

 Zero Trust is not a buzzword – it’s what prevented a ransomware attack at my client

-This is exactly what happened to one of my clients: an internal system was compromised through an old VPN access, and a ransomware attack began attempting to encrypt files.
-Only thanks to early implementation of Zero Trust principles – the attacker was unable to move across the network, and the attack was stopped within minutes.
+For years, organizations have been accustomed to the “trust what’s inside, block what’s outside” model.
+But in a world where people work from home, attackers jump between systems in the cloud, and hackers use an inside-out approach – this model simply doesn’t hold up.
+Zero Trust is the modern answer that replaces the old model and requires authentication at every step and for every access, regardless of the user’s location or device.
+This is exactly what happened to one of my clients: an internal system was compromised through an old VPN access, and a ransomware attack began trying to encrypt files.
+Only thanks to the early implementation of Zero Trust principles – the attacker was unable to move across the network, and the attack was stopped within minutes.

 What exactly is Zero Trust?